Chanakya: Narrative

-Meanwhile, Chandragupta had been patronizing the non-Jain monks.
+Meanwhile, Chandragupta had been patronising the non-Jain monks.
 Chanakya decided to prove to him that these men were not worthy of his patronage.
 He covered the floor of the palace area near the women's rooms with powder and left the non-Jain monks there.
 Their footprints showed that they had sneaked up to the windows of the women's rooms to peep inside.
 The Jain monks, who were assessed using the same method, stayed away from the women's rooms.
 After seeing this, Chandragupta appointed the Jain monks as his spiritual counsellors.

 Chanakya used to mix small doses of poison in Chandragupta's food to make him immune to poisoning attempts.
 The emperor, unaware of this, once shared his food with Empress Durdhara.
 Chanakya entered the room at the instant she died.
 He cut open the dead empress's belly and took out the baby.
 The baby, who had been touched by a drop ("bindu") of the poison, was named Bindusara.

 After Chandragupta abdicated the throne to become a Jain monk, Chanakya appointed Bindusara as the new emperor.
 Chanakya asked Bindusara to appoint a man named Subandhu as one of his ministers.
 However, Subandhu wanted to become a higher minister and grew jealous of Chanakya.
 So, he told Bindusara that Chanakya was responsible for the death of his mother.
 Bindusara confirmed the allegations with the nurses, who told him that Chanakya had cut open the belly of his mother.
 Bindusara became enraged, and started hating Chanakya.
 As a result, Chanakya, who had grown very old by this time, retired and decided to starve himself to death.
 Meanwhile, Bindusara learned the detailed circumstances of his birth, and implored Chanakya to resume his ministerial duties.
 After failing to pacify Chanakya, the emperor ordered Subandhu to convince Chanakya to give up his suicide plan.
 Subandhu, while pretending to appease Chanakya, burned him to death.
 Subandhu then took possession of Chanakya's home.
 Chanakya had anticipated this, and before retiring, he had set up a cursed trap for Subandhu.
 He had left behind a chest with a hundred locks.
 Subandhu broke the locks, hoping to find precious jewels.
 He found a sweet-smelling perfume and immediately inhaled it.
 But then his eyes fell on a birch bark note with a curse written on it.
 The note declared that anybody who smelled this perfume will have to either become a monk or face death.
 Subandhu tested the perfume on another man, and then fed him luxurious food (something that the monks abstain from).
 The man died, and then Subandhu was forced to become a monk to avoid death.